Adolfo Ruiz Cortines: Foreign relations

-During Ruiz's term, Mexico had cold diplomatic relationships with the United States of America, because Ruiz refused to make any agreements that committed Mexico to participate in international wars.
-During his term, Ruiz completed the construction of projects like Falcon Dam, built with a 58.6% equity and 41.4% Mexican American funds.
-In 1956, Ruiz attended a meeting with President Dwight Eisenhower and Prime Minister Louis St. Laurent of Canada.
+During Ruiz' Cortines's term, Mexico had cold diplomatic relationships with the United States because Ruiz Cortines refused to make any agreements that committed Mexico to participate in international wars.
+During his term, Ruiz Cortines completed the construction of projects like Falcon Dam, built with 58.6% American funds and 41.4% Mexican funds.
+The dam on the Rio Grande (Río Bravo in Mexico) was inaugurated on October 19, 1953, by Ruiz Cortines and United States President Dwight D. Eisenhower.

+In 1956, Ruiz Cortines attended a meeting with US President Eisenhower and Canadian Prime Minister Louis St. Laurent of Canada.
 During the meeting, the leaders discussed immigration issues, economic cooperation, civil aviation and illegal fishing in coastal areas.
-In general, President Ruiz's foreign policy was conservative and respectful of the sovereignty of other nations.
+In general, President Ruiz Cortines's foreign policy was conservative and respectful of the sovereignty of other nations.
 His administration was looking for a closer relationship with Latin America and sought the integration into the institutional system of Latin America, the Organization of American States (OAS).
 In the Conference of Caracas, held in 1954, Mexico failed in its attempt to defend the self-determination of the people.

+In total, Ruiz Cortines only made three foreign visits during his term, which was deliberately a small amount, as he did not want to waste money on planes or waste time on boats.

+In 1935, under Lázaro Cárdenas, Mexico was one of only five countries to condemn Fascist Italy's invasion of Ethiopia (then the Ethiopian Empire or Abyssinia) during the Second Italo-Ethiopian War.

+In 1953, Ruiz Cortines invited Haile Selassie, the Emperor of Ethiopia, to visit Mexico, who used the opportunity to thank Mexico for condemning the invasion against him.
+In 1955, Selassie accepted the invitation, and inaugurated at plaque in Mexico City with his country's name on it.
+He inaugurated a plaque with Mexico's name on it in his country's capital in 1958.

+1958 presidential succession

+In 1957, Ruiz Cortines, as was tradition, was to announce the PRI's next presidential candidate.
+Taking input from ex-presidents Lázaro Cárdenas and Miguel Alemán Valdés, each symbolizing the left and right sectors of the PRI respectively, he announced his hard-working but little-known Labor Minister Adolfo López Mateos as the next candidate, with international observers seeing López Mateos as the sure winner despite his relative obscurity.
+López Mateos eventually won the election with 90% of the popular vote.